epnev/constrained-foopsi/README.md

 The noise is estimated with a power spectral density approach and the time constants from the signal autocovariance.

+The algorithm can also handle missing data (appearing as NaNs in y) due to motion artifacts or for super-resolution approaches

 License
 =======